Any future recruitments campaigns will be added to this page in due course.

 Mandatory familiarisation events

-To be held in person at the Police HQ sports hall on the following days:
+To be held in person at either Police HQ or Sabrina Centre on the following days:

 First intake start date